AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 +++

 +++**Can I still use [!DNL Dynamic Media Classic] (formerly Adobe Scene7) after I have upgraded to [!DNL Dynamic Media]?**
-After you have upgraded to [!DNL Dynamic Media], you should only use Dynamic Media for imaging and video.
+After you have upgraded to [!DNL Dynamic Media], use only Dynamic Media for imaging and video.
 You can continue to use [!DNL Dynamic Media Classic] only for features that are not yet available in [!DNL Dynamic Media] including the following:

 * Visual configurator (image author, image render).
 * Image templates.